-The arrangements which will be in place after 2012 for those private education providers who are subject to the educational oversight regime introduced in 2011.
+The arrangements will be in place after 2012 for those private education providers who are subject to the educational oversight regime introduced in 2011.
 In summary:

 - sponsors will be subject to full assessments every 4 years;